France | Chablis

 The vineyard area of Chablis, in the Yonne department, is centred around the town of Chablis which lies in the valley of the River Serein, surrounded by hills.
 This is one of Burgundy’s two classic white wine growing areas, yet geographically this region is closer to Champagne than to the rest of Burgundy; however, being further north than the rest of Burgundy, grown on different soils and under different climatic conditions, the resulting wines are subtly different in style to their Beaune counterparts.
+It is in Chablis that the Chardonnay grape variety expresses itself like nowhere else and offers dry white wines which stand out for their purity, freshness, finesse and minerality.

 The majority of wine produced is classified as Chablis AOC without reference to any vineyard name, and although it can offer great value for money, choosing basic Chablis can be somewhat of a lottery if its origins are not from one of the more favourable locations with the region.
 The basic Chablis wines can be very austere, with green-plum fruit and high acidity.
 The better examples of this wine show more of the smoky minerality that is a more marked characteristic of the Premier Cru and Grand Cru wines.